 - A. Income.
 The income limits used by the Agent for admission are established by HUD and usually change on an annual basis.
-In no case will an Applicant be admitted to a LIHTC Unit if the Applicant family's income exceeds the LIHTC income limits.
-Additionally, an Applicant must earn enough gross income to satisfy Agent of an ability to pay the rental amount.
-Generally, except for persons who are using a housing choice voucher to rent units or Applicants for PHA-Assisted Units, each Applicant must earn at least 3 times the rental amount.
+In no case will an applicant be admitted to a LIHTC unit if the applicant family's income exceeds the LIHTC income limits.
+Additionally, an applicant must earn enough gross income to satisfy Agent of an ability to pay the rental amount.
+Generally, except for persons who are using a housing choice voucher to rent the unit or Public Housing Applicants, the applicant must earn at least 3 times the rental amount.
 The Agent, based on market conditions, may adjust this amount from time to time. - B. Students.
 Applicants whose household, in its entirety, consists of full-time students any of whom do not meet one of the exemptions listed below will not be considered eligible for housing.
-For the purposes of Section 42 of the Internal Revenue Code, a full-time student is one who attends, or plans to attend during the next twelve months, an educational organization which normally maintains a regular facility and curriculum for a minimum of five months per calendar year and is considered a full-time student by the institution.
+For the purposes of Section 42 of the Internal Revenue Code, a full-time student is one who attends, or plans to attend during the next twelve months, an educational organization which normally maintains a regular facility and curriculum for a minimum of five months per calendar year and is considered a full time student by the institution.